Managing Configuration of a Distributed System with Apache ZooKeeper

 • SBT (0.13.5) – An interactive build tool.

 The first step to get remote configuration data from ZooKeeper in our HTTP Service is creating a client.
-We use capabilities of Apache Curator Framework for this purposes.
-It is pretty intelligent high-level API that adds many features that are built on ZooKeeper and handles the complexity of managing connections to the ZooKeeper cluster and retrying operations.
+We use the capabilities of the Apache Curator Framework for these purposes.
+It is a pretty intelligent high-level API that adds many features that are built on ZooKeeper and handles the complexity of managing connections to the ZooKeeper cluster and retrying operations.

 Below is the code that initializes a client.